stevearc/overseer.nvim/lua/overseer/testing/README.md

 ## Future

+- Show running status when test is in progress
 - Maybe put the test result resetting logic into an on_init component
 - Fall back to vim-test if integration not found
 - Run after build